 Domestic Abuse Counselling

-London Friend provides free specialist counselling to LGBT people who have experienced domestic abuse.
-For more information click here.
+As part of the DAP services we can offer free counselling to LGBT people who have experienced domestic abuse.

 The DAP is funded by London Councils.